 A starchy cloth called tarlatan is wiped across the surface of the plate with varying degrees of pressure and in various states of prior-use and ink content.
 The photographer starts with a ball of tarlatan already heavy with ink and uses that to remove the majority of the excess.
 Successively less ink-laden tarlatans are used until the photographer then switches to what is usually newspaper or phonebook pages, until all unnecessary ink has been removed.
 There are as many ways to do all of this as there are photographers printing in photogravure.
 Everyone has his own approach.
 Great differences in the appearance of a final print can be attained, based on the type and color of ink, and the wiping of the plate.
 It is all extremely versatile.

-Today, most everything being sold on eBay as photogravures, are in fact, rotogravures.
+Today, most everything being sold on eBay as a photogravure, is in fact, a rotogravure.
 Rotogravure was a very successful process for printing photographs in magazines and books, but could not remotely hold a candle to the photogravure for image quality.
 It’s one and only advantage was, speed.

 To add to the confusion, present day scholars have suggested calling rotogravures, just gravures.
 Not the best idea, especially in light of the fact that gravure has been a somewhat common, if incorrect, abbreviation for photogravure for a long time.

-The process that I am currently using involves a photopolymer called Imagon HD.
-This is attached to a substrate made of PETG plastic, exposed through a positive image to a UV light source and processed in a mild alkali.
-The alkali etches the image into the photopolymer only, though this same material, or similar ones, will also work with a copper plate and etch into the metal, if desired.
+The process that I am currently employing involves the use of a dry film photopolymer manufactured by several different companies and most effective indeed.
+This thin film is attached to a substrate made of PETG plastic, exposed through a positive image to a UV light source and processed in a mild alkali.
+The alkali etches the image into the photopolymer only, though this same material, or similar ones, will also work with a copper plate and etch directly into the metal, if desired.
 Though this provides the same look as the more traditional copper plate photogravure, the more modern plate is not as durable and therefore, while hundreds of prints can be made from a copper plate, especially if it is steel plated as is common practice, the PETG polymer plate can only produce a few dozen images.
-While in the printmaking industry it is customary to make as many prints as a plate will allow (this problem was turned into a feature by a smart art dealer who realized he could call the limited number of prints a plate could produce a, limited edition and charge more money to the gullible), the smaller number of prints allowed by a polymer plate better fits the way photographers work.
+While in the printmaking industry it is customary to make as many prints as a plate will allow (this problem was turned into a feature by smart art dealers who realized they could call the limited number of prints a plate could produce a, limited edition and charge more money to the gullible), the smaller number of prints allowed by a polymer plate better fits the way photographers work.
 Dozens is a far greater number than most photographers will ever need, or sell.